NixOS/rfcs/rfcs/0072-commonmark-docs.md

 - The [Rust book][rust-docs] (using mdBook)

-The goal of this RFC is to change the *form* of the current documentation for Nix, Nixpkgs and NixOS to look similar to any one of the above 5 projects (see requirements in the next section).
+The goal of this RFC is to change the *form* of the current documentation for Nixpkgs and NixOS to look similar to any one of the above 5 projects (see requirements in the next section).
 We submit that the least effort route to do so is to use the same toolchain as they do (CommonMark or MDX input and one of Gatsby, Jekyll or Hugo to